 Some people may go into a counseling session and out of nervousness will chatter in detail about topics that are not the most relevant to their recovery.
 Sometimes it is a good idea to let the therapist guide the session and listen to their feedback or questions carefully.
 It is important to take in everything they say and put their advice to use in your daily life.
 They are there to provide you with the techniques and strategies you will need to understand your emotions and cope with your disease in more effective ways.

 3. Write Things Down and Do Your Homework

 Keeping a journal and writing down your thoughts and emotions before and after each therapy session can help you process everything you go through in counseling.
 Documenting your experiences can allow you to see the progress that you make throughout recovery.
 If your therapist gives you “homework” to do or some type of exercise to help you practice something you’ve learned then take the time in between sessions to stay engaged in your work in therapy.

 People may sometimes have certain preconceived ideas of how their recovery will go or what their counseling experience will be like.
 You should reset your expectations so that you do not get frustrated if you feel like you aren’t making the type of rapid progress that you had hoped to initially.
 You should expect things to be tough and uncomfortable at times but ultimately rewarding for your mental health and your ability to stay sober.
 Changing your expectations and going with the flow can keep you from wanting to quit when things become more challenging.

 5. Take Care of Yourself Emotionally

-Throughout your therapy sessions there are plenty of painful emotions that can and probably will arise.
-Facing your own feelings of guilt, shame, depression or failure can be mentally exhausting and wear you down.
-You need to have compassion on yourself and take care of yourself emotionally so that you don’t burn out.
+Throughout your therapy sessions, there are plenty of painful emotions that can and probably will arise.
+Facing your own feelings of guilt, shame, depression, or failure can be mentally exhausting and wear you down.
+You need to have compassion for yourself and take care of yourself emotionally so that you don’t burn out.
 Give yourself a break once in a while to be refreshed between all of your hard work in counseling.